danrwhitcomb/Monarch/README.md

 in Monarch's menu bar.
 Then on either menu, select 'Enter App Mode'.
 The current tab you are on will close and the app will open with that tab's page: sessions are not preserved when opening in app mode, so you will lose any current data on the page
-2. You can open an app by tying the URL into the navigation bar.
+2. You can open an app by typing the URL into the navigation bar.
 If it is recognized as a valid URL, there should also be an option to open that URL as an App, and there will be an icon next to the URL that says 'App'.
 Selecting this option will launch that URL in an app.

 ## Getting a bundle and reading the paper
 You can get a bundle that was created on Mac OS 10.10 [here](https://halfbyte.io/projects/).
-If you want to take the team, the accompanying paper justifiying and explaining the work can be found there.
+If you want to take the time, the accompanying paper justifiying and explaining the work can be found there.

 ## Licensing
 This is distributed under the FreeBSD License, see LICENSE file in release directory for more information